SAKryukov/dotnet-solution-structure/articles/article0.md

 * It is possible to mess up things, but no more than with any other XAML technique.
 * Some of the approaches can take some performance toll, but this is not at all critical to the applications using resources reasonably.

-## String Interpolation
+## Dynamic String Interpolation

-Now, we're approaching and the trickiest part of the entire topic.
+Now, we're approaching the trickiest part of the entire topic.
 It is relevant to the use of XAML data in general, no matter how exactly we obtain this data from XAML.
 For this reason, this new section is placed after the sections on XAML markup and code generation.

 Can [string interpolation](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/interpolated) be globalized?

-The first conclusion from analisys of this topic is this: not using the way it is implemented in C#.
-We can only think about mimicing this behavior during runtime.
+The first conclusion from the analysis of this topic is this: not using the way it is implemented in C#.
+We can only think about mimicking this behavior during runtime.
 String interpolation is a language feature, and the mechanism of interpolation is statically known, it is a compile-time action.
+In other terms, the names of the variables for substitution are local to the piece of code where the format string is defined.
+We cannot pass the format string to another stack frame and then dynamically add "$" to it.
 It does not mean that we cannot use it dynamically, because we can create a static function and call it with different parameters, for example:

 ```{lang=C#}
 static class DefinitionSet {